The type of cover letter format depends on the situation; keep in mind this is not the same as a cover letter template.

 Below we have briefly explained which type of cover letter should be used in each job search situation.
-They all have one common objective, which is to sell yourself to the reader(s) and get your resume reviewed to secure a job interview for the position of interest.
-The main sections include a unique introduction, relevant, convincing content—meaning showing how past work experience, skills, and strengths can fill the needs of the organization—and closing paragraph requesting an interview.
+They all have one common objective: to sell yourself to the reader(s) and get your resume reviewed to secure a job interview for the position of interest.
+The main sections include a unique introduction, relevant, convincing content—meaning showing how past work experience, skills, and strengths can fill the organization’s needs—and a closing paragraph requesting an interview.

-A general cover letter is basically a letter that can be modified to suit your job search by making minor modifications to the name and address on each letter.
+A general cover letter is basically a letter you modify to suit the job opportunity and modify the name and address on each letter.